keyvanjahanfar/FIRIA/README.md

 native operating-system paths can be used on the operating system that owns the path.

-Git does not retain empty directories.
-If the empty directories under `Files` are absent after cloning the repository, create the required input/output directories or select existing directories through the GUI before running a task.
+The otherwise empty `Documents`, `Settings`, and data directories contain `.gitkeep` placeholder files so that Git retains the directory layout.
+These placeholder files do not affect the software and may remain in the folders.

 ## Configuration

-Task parameters are stored in `Codes/Parameters.config`.
+Task parameters are stored in `Parameters.config`.
 Each section has the same name as its corresponding Python script.
 The automatic threshold workflow updates some of these values while it runs, so retain a copy of the original configuration when exact parameter provenance is required.